seanpmaxwell/React-Ts-Best-Practices/README.md

 Notice that the input does not trim the value on every keystroke.
 Doing that can interfere with typing spaces and moving the cursor.

 Normalize values at a deliberate boundary, such as submission, and only when the field’s rules allow it.

+The parent supplies `onSubmit`, so this form does not need to know which service or API client handles the submitted data.
+An asynchronous workflow should also provide appropriate pending and error feedback.

 If a custom callback needs to report a validation result, use an explicit contract: